do-m-en/random_regex_string/README.md

 They also differ in the way I've implemented the generator as I was experimenting with different ways of implementing it in C++.

-The most recent content is on master branch (this is also the branch that I'll continue my work once I get back to it) but if I remember correctly spirit_x3_inspired_parser branch contains the most feature complete version.
+The most recent content is on master branch (this is also the branch that I'll continue developing once I get back to it) but if I remember correctly spirit_x3_inspired_parser branch contains the most feature complete version.

-I intended to commit it once I finish it but haven't gotten around to do it.
-I usually hate putting unfinished things to open source - the world is already full of half baked projects that waste peoples time just by existing in open source domain - but this time I'll make an exception since I need a place to store it and also believe that it is still a good reference for others that are interested in how (not) to implement a regex parser and string generator in C++.
+I intended to add it to open source public domain once it'd be finished but haven't gotten around to do it.
+I usually hate putting unfinished things to open source - the world is already full of half baked projects that waste peoples time just by existing for others to see - but this time I'll make an exception since I need a place to store it and also believe that it is still a good reference for others that are interested in how (not) to implement a regex parser and string generator in C++.

 I hope to get back to it one day but until then: Use it at your own risk :) You've been warned ;)